 And make it available for reuse with:

-'''

-$ conan export . pyreq/0.1@user/channel
+\$ conan export . user/channel

-'''

-Note that there are two classes in the recipe file:

-- MyBase is the one intended for inheritance and doesn't extend ConanFile. - PyReq is the one that defines the current package being exported, it is the recipe for the reference pyreq/0.
-1@user/channel.
+Note that there are 2 classes, MyBase is the one intended for inheritance, and do not extend ConanFile.
+The other PyReq is the one that defines the current package being exported.